7 reasons we can't wait for Poldark Series 3

 What’s not to like?

 Evie Bowman runs Poldarked.com with news and titbits about the BBC drama Poldark.
 She is a reporter for Middle-earth News and lives with her family in Suffolk.
 Follow @Poldarked on twitter for more Poldark news!

 Relive the epic series with Poldark: The Complete Scripts.
-Poldark returns to our screens with a second series in Autumn 2016.
+Poldark returns to our screens for series three in June 2017.

 Listen to an audio clip of Ross Poldark the first novel in Winston Graham's epic Poldark series.